Yourhosting Review: Solid Performance, Poor Elsewhere

 Conclusion

-Yourhosting scores pretty well in terms of speed and uptime.
-However, their support is underwhelming.
-Although you can reach their staff at pretty many times and fairly quickly, they don’t seem to be tremendously capable.
-This quickly makes solving simple problems a frustrating affair.
-The web host also falls short when it comes to features (for example, their automatic backups sting pretty badly and they don’t offer a test environment).
+Yourhosting performs adequately in terms of speed and uptime.
+However, their customer support is subpar.
+Their staff seem poorly trained, which makes resolving even simple issues a frustrating experience.
+The web host also falls short when it comes to features (for example, their automatic backup system is quite poorly designed and they don't offer a testing environment).

-In addition, Yourhosting engages in some questionable practices around upselling.
-This feels extra uncomfortable because Yourhosting is far from a cheap hosting provider.
+In addition, Yourhosting engages in several questionable upselling practices.
+This feels particularly uncomfortable given that Yourhosting is far from being an inexpensive hosting provider.

-I therefore recommend you check out one of our alternatives to Yourhosting above.
+I recommend checking out one of our alternatives to Yourhosting listed above.